j-paro/cybersecurity-bootcamp/Unit-13-Project/README.md

 - Filebeat will monitor logs -- we set which logs to monitor -- and track changes to those logs.
 Given we're shipping log data off to an ELK server, I would expect to see log change events related to Kibana, Elasticsearch, Metricbeat, etc.

 ## Using Ansible
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+All steps in the following sections assume you have such a control node provisioned and running.

+### Web Servers
+SSH into the control node and perform the following steps:
+-

+### ELK Server
-SSH into the control node and follow the steps below:
+SSH into the control node and perform the following steps:
 - Copy the `install-elk.yml` file to `/etc/ansible`.
 - Update the _____ file to include...
 - Run the playbook, and navigate to http://52.165.177.244:5601/app/kibana to check that the installation worked as expected.